Rodrigo-Org2022/curso-GitHub-avengers11/misiones.md

 # Notas

-Investigar los planes de Pinky and the Brain
+- Investigar los planes de Pinky and the Brain
+- Capturar a Red Skull